The Car Connection Scion FR-S Overview

 It's powered by a 2.0-liter flat four-cylinder engine rated at 200 horsepower.
-While that's not a whole lot in the sports coupe realm, the FR-S tips the scales around 2,700-2,800 pounds depending on trim, and the combination should make for an entertaining, if not quite thrilling, driving experience.
+While that's not a whole lot in the sports coupe realm, the FR-S tips the scales around 2,700-2,800 pounds depending on trim, and the combination makes for an entertaining, if not quite thrilling, driving experience.
 The rear-wheel-drive layout alone gives the FR-S more sporting credibility than anything that's yet been offered in Scion's ranks.
 A six-speed manual transmission is standard equipment, while a six-speed automatic is available.
 The tires are actually low-rolling-resistance pieces, allowing the driver to more easily overpower the grip with the engine's modest torque output and also re-vector the car through some momentary loss of traction.

-Fuel economy ratings for the new FR-S are quite respectable, though not as high as you might expect for such a small four-cylinder car when paired with the manual transmission: the EPA estimates 22 mpg city and 30 mpg highway.
+Fuel economy ratings for the FR-S are quite respectable, though not as high as you might expect for a small four-cylinder paired with a manual transmission: the EPA estimates 22/30 mpg, city/highway.
 With the automatic transmission, things get noticeably better, rising to 25/34 mpg, city/highway.
 To balance power and efficiency, the Subaru-based engine uses Toyota's combination port- and direct-injection fuel delivery.
 The two companies co-developed this powertrain along with most of the rest of the vehicle.

 Inside, the FR-S is sporty, with a youthful, modern design and a minimalist ethos that puts the emphasis on the driving itself, rather than coddling occupants with rich materials and intricate features.
-As such, it suits the sports car nature of the FR-S well, and considering the affordable price point (around $25,000 for most models), it's well within expectations.
+It suits the sports car nature of the FR-S well, and considering the affordable price point (around $25,000 for most models), it's well within expectations.
 The driver gets a large and readable tachometer front and center, with other gauges off to the side and a digital speedometer inset in the middle.
 There are few other distractions in the interior, which is as it should be.

-Rumors of higher-performance versions, a hybrid, or at the least, a factory-backed set of upgrades, persist for the FR-S. A convertible version of the car is also possible; a concept version of the car was shown at the 2013 Geneva Motor Show.
+Rumors of higher-performance versions, a hybrid, or at the least, a factory-backed set of upgrades, persist for the FR-S. A convertible version of the car is also possible; a concept droptop version of the car was shown at the 2013 Geneva Motor Show.
 Given the coupe's limited sales to date, however, chances for other variants and offshoots are looking less and less likely.
 Subaru and Toyota have both said they are working together on a second generation of the architecture.